-A campus voice published by ENN titled "Uniting as faculty for the best interest of our students and community," written by the Organizational Committee of Elon Faculty Forward summarizes the “Dear Colleague Letter.”
+A campus voice published by ENN titled "Uniting as faculty for the best interest of our students and community," written by the Organizing Committee of Elon Faculty Forward summarizes the “Dear Colleague Letter.”

 Provost Steven House, who oversees the faculty at Elon, refused to comment.
 An email sent by the Office of the Provost to ENN noted that House “has nothing to say regarding this topic.”
 Senior Associate Provost for Faculty Affairs Tim Peeples was unavailable for comment indefinitely.

 But on Nov.
-30, the day after Elon Faculty Forward’s Speak Out, House sent a faculty-wide email addressing the event.
+30, the day after Elon Faculty Forward’s first event, House sent a faculty-wide email addressing the movement.

 “Yesterday many members of our community were surprised by a union action at Elon by organizers of the Service Employees International Union (SEIU),” House wrote.
 “We had heard reports that some outside members of the union were approaching faculty in hallways and at their homes, but we had no advance notice of a campus demonstration or their intention to file a union election petition.”

 The email stated that over the week, the university will be providing information about its position on the SEIU labor union.
-A broader discussion regarding the topic is planned to be had during the regularly scheduled faculty meeting on Friday, Dec.
+A discussion regarding the topic is planned to be had during the faculty meeting on Friday, Dec.
 7.

 An official statement provided by University Communications said that Elon has "taken no actions to restrict the SEIU organizing effort."